 Prepare Your Space

-Next, place all of your tools, colours and water pots within easy reach of your dominant hand – but not too close, you don’t want to risk knocking over that jar of water!
+So once you have made sure that you have enough space, carefully position all of your tools, water pots and colours within reach of your dominant hand!
+Tip: if you are too close you will risk knocking over that jar of water.

 Two Indispensable Companions

-Unless you have an uncanny ability to gauge a colour’s depth while mixing it, you will need to know that you’ve attained the right shade.
-The way to do that is by making a few sample brush strokes on paper that is similar in texture to the one you’re painting on.
+It’s very tricky to gauge colour depth while mixing paint but there is a way to know how to achieve the right shade.
+The best way to do this is by making a few sample strokes with your brush on spare paper that is comparable in texture to the one on which you are painting.

-The moral of that story: err on the generous side when mixing paints.
+The tip for overcoming both of these challenges is to err on the generous side when you mix paints.

 The Last, Most Important Ingredient